dominikkau/CIS5650-Final-Project-GPU-VPM/README.md

 | blockSize    | 128                  |
 +--------------+----------------------+

-Then the values of Nphi and nc were increased incrementally as follows:
+Then, the values of Nphi (the number of cross sections in the ring) and nc (the number of layers to discretize the toroid into) were increased incrementally as follows:
 +------+----+
 | Nphi | nc |
 +======+====+